Presbyopia (Aging Eyes) and Driving

-Sadly, it is an unavoidable fact that as we age most of us experience difficulty with our vision.
-This becomes even more evident when it comes to driving.
-Do you remember how excited you were when you got your first drivers license?
+Sadly, it’s an unavoidable fact that as we age, most of us will have trouble with our vision.
+This becomes even more evident when it comes to aging eyes and driving.
+Do you remember how excited you were when you got your first driver’s license?
 You went through all the training, passed the vision test, and the road test.
 All that work to receive a little plastic card that proved you knew the rules of driving safely.

-As we age our eyes and our memories can begin to fail us.
+As we age, our eyes and our memories can begin to fail us.
 It can reach the point where we are no longer able to pass all these tests.
-There are some signs that your vision may be deteriorating, so ask yourself if you have begun to have difficulty.
+There are some signs during driving that your vision may be deteriorating.
+So, ask yourself if you have begun to have difficulty.
 These are the common areas you may start to experience trouble:

 - reading road signs